davidltruong/chatterbox-server/README.md

 ## Usage

-This project is to showcase use of an express server to handle requests from an existing front end app, Chatterbox client.
+This project is to showcase use of an express server to handle requests from an existing front end app, Chatterbox client to the legacy third party API database.

 ## Maintainers